Balasaheb Desai: Career

 Desai started his law practice in Patan, Karad, Satara district.
 In 1940, he campaigned for election to the district local board and was elected president.
 In 1952, he was elected as the member of the legislative assembly (MLA) from Patan and was re-elected in 1957.
 In the same year, he became a state cabinet minister.
 He was the main minister in the bilingual state government of Bombay state as well as Maharashtra's government.
 He played a leading role in the Samyukta Maharashtra Movement and dealt firmly with any outbreaks of violence during its activities in Bombay.
 In 1960, Desai was education minister of Maharashtra state.
 He insured that children of the poor, those whose incomes were not more than Rs.1200 per annum, received an education through Economically Backward Classes (E.B.C.) facilities.
-In 1962, he became agriculture minister and in the same year he was asked to take on the responsibility of being the home minister.

-In the history of Maharashtra government, Desai is seen as one of strongest home ministers to date.
+In 1962, he became agriculture minister and in the same year he was asked to take on the responsibility of being the home minister.In the history of Maharashtra government, Desai is seen as one of strongest home ministers to date.
 He took steps to make the Home and Police Department strong and reliable.
 He handled many critical situations during his term as home minister including the outbreak of violence by members of the Samyukta Maharashtra Movement in Bombay (now Mumbai).

 On 11 December 1967, a disastrous earthquake took place in Patan.
 His tireless work to help the people of Maharashtra recover from the disaster was widely appreciated.
 He came to be known as a true leader of the poor.
 The journalist Pralhad Keshav Atre called him "Loknete".

 He was elected MLA for his constituency three times and secured a place in the cabinet of the Maharashtra government.
 He was speaker of Maharashtra Vidhan Sabha from 4 July 1977 to 14 March 1978.
 In 1978–79 he was president of Maharashtra Assembly.

 Co-operative movement

 Desai established a sugar factory called Loknete Balasaheb Desai Sahakari Sakhar Karkhana in Patan.
 This sugar mill was started as a co-operative to provide stability and the opportunity for growth for farmers in the region.
-Desai worked closely with leading co-operative leaders in Maharashtra such as Yashwantrao Chavan, Vasantdada Patil and Gulabrao Patil.
+Desai worked closely with prominent co-operative figures in Maharashtra such as Yashwantrao Chavan, Vasantdada Patil and Gulabrao Patil.